Kodi has slowly but surely made an impression on anyone who wants to share content around the home.

 Which Remote Controls Work With Kodi?

-Kodi comes with support for “hundreds of remotes.”
-In fact, the service itself was designed with a “10-foot interface,” a feature that the XBMC Foundation says made it an ideal solution for the living room.
+Kodi comes with support for “hundreds of remotes.” — which likely include many of the Best Universal Remotes In fact, the service itself was designed with a “10-foot interface,” a feature that the XBMC Foundation says made it an ideal solution for the living room.

 In other words, there’s a good chance that your existing remote will work with the service.